dongheenam/dongheenam.info/content/posts/2021/nerdamer-in-hugo.md

 </head>
 ```

-If you want to load Nerdamer to a specific page, simply set `nerdamer: true` in the page's YAML.
+If you want to load Nerdamer in a specific page, simply set `nerdamer: true` in the page's YAML.